-God’s inspired definition is this: “[S]in is the transgression of the law” (1 John 3:4).
+“[S]in is the transgression of the law” (1 John 3:4).
+Sin is not merely violating one’s conscience; it is breaking the law.

-The Apostle Paul would not have known what sin is, except by the law.
+The Apostle Paul knew sin only through the law.
 Which law?
 The law that says, “Thou shalt not covet” (Romans 7:7): the Ten Commandments.
-Paul described this law as being “holy, and just, and good” (verse 12).
-King David called it perfect, sure, right and pure, more valuable than fine gold (Psalm 19:7-11).
+Paul described this law as “holy, and just, and good” (verse 12).
+King David called it perfect, sure, right and pure, more valuable than fine gold (Psalm 19:7-10).

-God’s law codifies the way God thinks and acts.
-It is an expression of His character and nature.
-God is love (1 John 4:8), and His law can be summed up in that one word: love.
-Jesus said the law is further defined in two great commandments: love to God and love to neighbor (Matthew 22:36-40).
-The same law is further divided into 10 points by the Ten Commandments, the first four of which tell us how to love God, the last six of which tell us how to love neighbor (Exodus 20).
+God is love, therefore God’s law can be summed up in that one word: love.
+Jesus said the law is further defined in two great commandments: love God and love neighbor (Matthew 22:36-40).
+These are further expressed in 10 points by the Ten Commandments, the first four of which tell us how to love God, the last six of which tell us how to love our neighbor (Exodus 20).

 God’s law of love is the perfect way of life.
-All suffering, unhappiness, misery and death have come solely from breaking it.
+Every particle of human suffering, unhappiness, misery and death has come solely from its transgression!

 “If ye fulfil the royal law according to the scripture, Thou shalt love thy neighbour as thyself, ye do well” (James 2:8).
-Love is the fulfilling of the law (Romans 13:8, 10)—not our human-level love, but “the love of God [which] is shed abroad in our hearts by the Holy [Spirit]” (Romans 5:5).
+The whole law explains the principle of love.
+Love is the fulfilling of the law (Romans 13:8, 10).
+Jesus fulfilled it, setting us an example that we too should fulfill the law.
+We fulfill it with love—not any love we have by nature, but “the love of God [that] is shed abroad in our hearts by the Holy [Spirit]” (Romans 5:5).
+The Holy Spirit in us is God’s law in action in our lives!

-If we fulfill this royal law, we do well—but if not, we commit sin (James 2:9).
-If we keep the whole law (the principle of love to neighbor) yet break one point of it, we are guilty of all (verses 10-11).
-(Notice: The points of the law James describes are, do not commit adultery, do not kill—the Ten Commandments.)
+So if we fulfill this royal law, we do well—but if not, we commit sin (James 2:9).
+Verses 10-11 state that if we keep the whole law (the general principle of love toward our neighbor) yet offend in one point, we are guilty of breaking the law.
+(Notice: The points of the law James describes are, Do not commit adultery, do not kill—the Ten Commandments.)

 In principle, sin is anything other than God’s outflowing law of love.
 At the root of all sin is vanity—loving self more than loving God or fellow man.
-Its author is Lucifer, whose heart was lifted up because of his beauty (Ezekiel 28:17).
-It is manifest in attitudes of self-centeredness, self-exaltation, desire to be beautiful, coveting, desire to get and take, jealousy and envy, competition, resentment and rebellion against authority, violence and war.
+Its author was Lucifer—whose heart was lifted up because of his beauty (Ezekiel 28:17).
+It is manifest in attitudes of self-centeredness, self-exaltation, desire to be beautiful, covetousness, desire to get and take, jealousy and envy, competition, oft-resulting violence and war, resentment and rebellion against authority.
 These are the principles of spiritual sin.

-To repent of sin means to turn from sin—to quit sinning.
-And the way to do so is to begin keeping God’s commandments—all of them, for if you break only one, you incur the penalty of sin, which is not eternal life in hell, but death (Romans 6:23)—eternal death.
+To repent of sin means to quit sinning and begin keeping God’s commandments—all of them, for if you break only one, you incur the penalty of death (Romans 6:23), eternal death.